stanleyhspark/leimao.github.io/_posts/articles/2017-10-30-Siamese-Network-MNIST.md

 <br />

 Here is a typical Siamese Network with two input channels.
-The two identical sister networks shares the same weights.
+The two identical sister networks, which are Convolutional Neural Networks (CNN) in this case, share the same weights.
+In addition to CNN, the architecture generally could be any neural networks.
 It should be noted that the two sister networks could be of the same or different architecture.
-Even if the two sister networks are of the same architecture, they do not have to share weights and use distinct weights.
-Usually, if the inputs are of different "type", the sister networks usually use distinct weights even if the architectures are the same.
+Even if the two sister networks are of the same architecture, they do not have to share weights but use distinct weights.
+Usually, if the inputs are of different "type", the sister networks usually use different architectures, or use distinct weights for the same architecture.

 <div class = "titled-image">
 <figure class = "titled-image">